-D.C. officials ignore growing pressure to end 23-hour covid lockdown at jail
+D.C. officials ignore growing pressure to end 23-hour coronavirus lockdown at jail

 “There is absolutely nothing in the court’s currently effective order requiring the jail to impose the harmful, continuous lockdown,” Marcus said.
 “Indeed, if the Department of Corrections did comply with the court’s order and implement surveillance testing, there would be no need for the department’s across-the-board lockdown.”

-Donahue said Friday that as more of those who work or are incarcerated at the jail receive vaccines — about a third of inmates have received their first shot, according to jail officials — city officials hope to revisit the court’s current social-distancing guidance.
+Donahue said Friday that as more of those who work or are incarcerated at the jail get vaccinated — about a third of inmates have received their first shot, according to jail officials — city officials hope to revisit the court’s current social distancing guidance.